 Operational Team Responsibilities (approximately 30% of full time responsibilities):

 SUPERVISOR: Director of William Smith Athletics

 A bachelor's degree is required; master's degree is preferred.
 Demonstrated successful women's ice hockey coaching experience at the collegiate level, preferably NCAA Division III, required.
 The candidates should have proven organizational and managerial skills as well as a recognizable commitment to student growth and academic achievement.
 An overall knowledge of NCAA rules and regulations is required.
 The successful applicant must be a person of integrity, high ethical standards, have excellent interpersonal, oral and written communication skills and have a commitment to teamwork.
 Competence with technology resources and a current U.S. driver's license are vital to fulfilling the responsibilities of this position.
 The candidate must be willing to work nights and weekends.

 This is a full-time, 10-month, benefits-eligible, administrative salaried (exempt) position.
 This position description is not all-inclusive as other tasks or responsibilities may be assigned.

 Review of applicants will continue until the position is filled.
+Please note: HWS will not sponsor this position for P.R.
 Candidates who wish to be considered for this position should send a detailed cover letter, resume and names with contact information for three references to: